OJ/buffered.io-hugo/content/post/2014-03-01-idsecconf-2013-myftpd-challenge.markdown

 title: IDSECCONF 2013 myftpd challenge
 ---

+## Update 2018-09-13

+Lots of people have asked for a copy of the binary so that they can play along with this.
+I've contacted [Ammar](https://twitter.com/y3dips) and he has said it's ok for me to provide it here.
+So for those that are keen to have a go at this themselves, [have at it!](/uploads/2014/03/myftpd.exe).

+## On with the Show

 With [OSCE][] out of the way and the family in need of a break from me doing study and certifications, I decided to turn my hand to some fun exploit challenges to keep up the practice.
 To a wannabe bug exploiter such as myself, there are plenty of options out there which are great for fun and practice.
 Some of those options are:

 * Downloading an application with a known vulnerability and exploit and practising on that.